rogdooley/EthicalHackingArticles/EthicalHackingArticles/OSWE Course/PoCSkeleton/Articles/01 - Creating a PoC Skeleton for Offensive Security Web-300.md

 What I set out to accomplish was to create a scaffold that relied on Python standard libraries or well known libraries.
 I wanted external dependencies kept to a minimum as well as having an audit trail while the script was running.
 Sure you can insert print statements galore, but with a little work, one can create their own logging system that can be called like other libraries.

-To that end, I always used [uv](https://docs.astral.sh/uv/) to initialize my challenge labs base diretory. `uv` currently isn't a package one can install with `apt install`.
+To that end, I always used [uv](https://docs.astral.sh/uv/) to initialize my challenge labs base directoryt. `uv` currently isn't a package one can install with `apt install`.
 Installation is fairly straightforward though.
 From a terminal, run:
 ```bash
 curl -LsSf https://astral.sh/uv/install.sh | sh
 ```
 This will install uv in `$HOME/.local/bin/uv`.
 Let's say I configured a top level directory for my challenge labs like `$HOME/OSWE/ChallengeLabs`.
 I can `cd` to `ChallengeLabs` and then start my first lab project.
 For the sake of this and the rest of the articles, we'll be using the fictitious web application `Authrise` as the lab environment.
 Let's set this up so that by the end of this series we'll have a mostly or totally complete PoC skeleton written in Python.
+We use `uv` as a replacement for `pip + venv + poetry-style behavior`. `uv` keeps the skeleton reproducible across all labs. `uv` will allow us to install various 3rd part dependencies in the virtual environment it creates.

-To create the base of the project, from `$HOME/OSWE/ChallengeLabs`, execute (remove `--vcs git` if you don't want version control):
+The base of the project, from `$HOME/OSWE/ChallengeLabs`, is created by executing (remove `--vcs git` if you don't want version control):
 ```bash
 ❯ uv init --bare --no-readme --vcs git authrise
 Initialized project `authrise` at `$HOME/OSWE/ChallengeLabs/authrise`